geohot/ztop/README.md

 sudo ./ztop.py
 ```

-We found a fast way to get battery W (every second) by reading regs right from the EC.
+Gets battery watts every second by reading regs right from the EC.
+(30 sec with ACPI)

-We read the MSR for CPU package W
+Reads the MSR for CPU package watts.

 ```